chatapazar/ais-dev-day-2023/documents/getting-started.md

 ## Installed Softwares and Operators

 Just in case you're curious about what else are installed in the cluster for this workshop.
-Here's the list of installed operators:
+Here's the list of installed softwares and operators:

 * Web Terminal
 * Gitea Operator